apache/druid/docs/querying/math-expr.md

 * other: `parse_long` is supported for numeric and string types

 ## Logical operator modes
-In Druid 28.0 and later, `druid.expressions.useStrictBooleans=true` is set by default, so logical operations will allow correctly treating `null` values as "unknown" for SQL compatible behavior, and _all boolean output functions_ will output 'homogeneous' `LONG` typed boolean values of `1` for `true` and `0` for `false`.
+In Druid 28.0 and later, `druid.expressions.useStrictBooleans=true` is set by default.
+Logical operations treat `null` values as "unknown" for SQL compatible behavior. _All boolean output functions_ will output 'homogeneous' `LONG` typed boolean values of `1` for `true` and `0` for `false`.

 For the "or" operator:
 * `true || null`, `null || true`, -> `1`